mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Reworked skills to line up with Shadowrun Sixth
 - Lowered skill cap to fit new Threshold
 - Bonus Effect
-- Threshold Steps
+- Threshold Rating

 #### V0.6
-- Began converting Shadowrun to Twelvefold
+- Began converting Shadowrun to Sixfinity
-- Thanks to Elsie (my wife) we instituted the Effect Dice.
+- Thanks to Elsie (my wife) we instituted the Effect Result.
 - Porting Shadowrun Equipment
 - Ported Partial COmbat over

 #### V0.5
-- Changed Attribute names to another TTRPG list that I like which is more verbose
+- Changed STATS names to another TTRPG list that I like which is more verbose
 - Rewrote Equipment
 - Eliminated Resources and Replaced with Currency
 - Rewrote Combat Section, Streamlined Action Economy